-(1) The amounts in column (e) reflect the dollar amount of the grant date fair value computed in accordance with FASB ASC Topic 718 (column (e)) for awards of restricted stock units made pursuant to the Company's long term incentive program during each of the fiscal years ended December 31, 2011, 2010 and 2009.
-The amounts in column (e) for 2009 also include the dollar amount of the grant date fair value, computed in accordance with FASB ASC Topic 718 (column (e)), of restricted stock unit awards made in lieu of 10% of the base salary to each of the named executive officers on January 14, 2009 as follows: Mr. Argov - 30,151 shares; Mr. Graves - 15,892 shares; Mr. Loy - 18,844 shares; Mr. Walcott - 13,448 shares; Mr. Murphy - 12,482 shares; the restrictions on all of these shares lapsed on January 14, 2010.
-For a discussion of the assumptions underlying these valuations please see Note 12 to the Company's Consolidated Financial Statements included in the Company's Form 10-K Annual Report for the fiscal year ended December 31, 2011, which accompanies this Proxy Statement.
+(3) The amounts in column (e) reflect the dollar amount of the grant date fair value computed in accordance with FASB ASC Topic 718 (column (e)) for awards of restricted stock units made pursuant to the Company's long term incentive program during each of the fiscal years ended December 31, 2012, 2011 and 2010.
+For a discussion of the assumptions underlying these valuations please see Note 12 to the Company's Consolidated Financial Statements included in the Company's Form 10-K Annual Report for the fiscal year ended December 31, 2012, which accompanies this Proxy Statement.

+(4) The amounts in column (f) consist of the dollar amount of the grant date fair value, computed in accordance with FASB ASC Topic 718 (column (f)) with respect to stock option awards granted in 2012, 2011 and 2010.
+For a discussion of the assumptions underlying these valuations please see Note 12 to the Company's Consolidated Financial Statements included in the Company's Form 10-K Annual Report for the fiscal year ended December 31, 2012, which accompanies this Proxy Statement.